sushiswap/sushi-docs/docs/Developers/Furo/FuroVesting.md

         returns (uint256 claimable)
 ```

-Internal function that returns the amount of claimable tokens from a vestment, given the specific vestment object.
+Internal function that returns the amount of claimable tokens from a vesting, given the specific vestment object.

 #### Parameters